 Libya has had a long history of port congestion.
-In 1977 the average waiting time for ships to be unloaded in Tripoli harbor was 24 days.
+In 1977 the average waiting time for ships to be unloaded in Tripoli harbor was twenty-four days.
 Consequently, since the mid-1970s, port improvements have been a top priority for the government.
 These improvements raised Libya's total dry cargo handling capacity from 10.5 million tons in 1976 to 13.7 million tons in 1980.
 In 1985 major cargo-handling ports were located at Tripoli, Benghazi, Tobruk, and Qasr Ahmad (near Misratah).
 Projects underway at Tripoli in 1985 were designed to raise the port's handling capacity to 12.5 million tons a year.
 Similar construction projects at the Benghazi port envisioned expanding its capacity to 3.5 million tons a year.
-Qasr Ahmad was equipped to handle about 1.5 million tons a year.
-Plans for a new port facility also were being formulated in 1985 to provide logistical support to the Bouri offshore oil field, which was then coming into production.